nitishsingh158/WokeRUs/README.md

 # Machine Learning for Lending Prediction

-The project implements MAchine Learning in two progressive stages:
+The project implements Machine Learning in two progressive stages:

 ## Stage 1: Binary Classification
 The first Machine Learning ALgorithm trains a binary classifier to predict if the applicant should be accepted or rejected for a loan from Lending Club.